Mendeley/api-design-documentation/README.md

-#### Additional notes
+#### Additional notes on preventing duplicate creates
-our clients just retry (should be fairly rare, worse case is a duplicate document created)
+* our clients just retry (should be fairly rare, worse case is a duplicate document created)

-only a draft (not an RFC), but not updated in 10 years
+* only a draft (not an RFC), but not updated in 10 years

-draft is slightly different (more about HTML forms) but idea is the same
+* draft is slightly different (more about HTML forms) but idea is the same